Richard-ZH-Yang/To-Do-List/README.md

 - As a user, when I start the application, I want to be given the option to load my to-do list from file.

 ###Phase 4:

-####Phase4: Task2:
+####Phase4 Task2:
-I choose to implement the first option which is to design a robust class.
+This program is quite robust, and is ready to handle every exception.
 In my Task class inside the model package, I made the setDueDay method able to throw InvalidDateException when the due date and today's date difference is greater than 10 years.
-I catch this exception efficiently in my UI classes.
+And this exception will be caught efficiently in my UI classes.

-####Phase4: Task3:
+####Phase4 Task3:
-First change I would make is that make TaskListEditor has association with TaskTableModel with multiplicity of 1 if only implement uncompleted task table, 2 if implement both uncompleted task table and completed task table in the future.
+In the future, first change I would make is that make TaskListEditor has association with TaskTableModel with multiplicity of 1 if only implement uncompleted task table, 2 if implement both uncompleted task table and completed task table in the future.